 From Seattle to Olympic National Park: 5 Best Ways to Get There

-A recommended first place to go when visiting Olympic, the National Park Visitor Center in Port Angeles is on the north side of the peninsula.
+The National Park Visitor Center is a recommended first place to go when visiting Olympic, located in Port Angeles, on the north side of the peninsula.
 It's approximately an 80-mile drive from Seattle to the visitor center, including a ferry ride.
 The Straight Shot bus line from Clallam Transit provides a direct service to Port Angeles from Seattle with a three-hour route.
-Visitors from Seattle can also use Rocket Transportation to arrange a shuttle to the visitor center.
+Visitors from Seattle can also arrange a shuttle to the visitor center.

 Port Angeles isn't the only city that accesses Olympic National Park, not by a long shot.
 Other destinations with quick access to the park include Sequim, Forks, La Push, Queets, and Quinault.
-All these cities and towns are on Highway 101 - the only road to circle the entire park.
+All these cities and towns are on Highway 101—the only road circling the entire park.